 At TermLife2Go, we believe that everyone’s needs are unique and that there is no “one size fits all” insurance product to meet everyone’s need.
 There are many different life insurance types, and within those types are nuanced products that can be tailored to fit each person’s unique health, lifestyle and needs.

-That is why, although our main focus is usually on no exam term life insurance, we also want to inform our clients on the benefits of other types of life insurance policies.
-Because at the end of the day, the most important thing is helping our clients achieve the best life insurance policy-for you!
-Based specifically on meeting your needs.
+That is why we can offer no exam term life insurance, as well as talk to the major benefits of other types of life insurance policies.
+Because at the end of the day, the most important thing is helping our clients achieve the best life insurance policy-for you-based specifically on meeting your needs and goals.

-Top 13 Benefits of Cash Value Life Insurance
+Top 13 Benefits of High Cash Value Life Insurance

-Consider the long term benefits of receiving dividends and GUARANTEED rates of around 7% currently on your cash value whole life insurance.
-You can add certain life insurance riders to your policy, such a Paid Up Additions rider, to greatly increase your cash value.
-As the cash grows in your policy you can become your own banker.
+Consider the long term benefits of receiving dividends and GUARANTEED rates combined equaling around 5-7% currently on your cash value whole life insurance.

 Need money quick for an excellent investment opportunity?
 What if your credit is bad?
 What if a loan is difficult to come by?

-You simply borrow money from yourself (i.e. your cash value) and invest it in various income producing assets, such as depressed real estate.
+You simply borrow money from your insurance company using your cash value as collateral and invest it in various income producing assets, such as depressed real estate or dividend stocks.

 Don’t see an opportunity worth utilizing your cash value?

-No problem, let it sit in your cash account as it earns interest and dividends.
+No problem, let it sit in your cash account as it earns interest and dividends, currently around 5-7%.

 Also, there are many companies that use non direct recognition vs. direct recognition to allow the policy holder to take out a loan on the money and still receive interest and dividends on the policy’s cash value.
 That way your money is still being put to work!